JuliaDocs/DocumenterCitations.jl/docs/src/references.md

-Here we create a full list of formatted references contained in our `.bib` file using
+Here we create a full list of formatted references that are cited in the documentation, using

 ````markdown
 ```@bibliography